 56. When ordering sushi, request cucumber instead of white or brown rice.

 57. Skip the cheese on your burger and stick to lettuce, tomato and onion instead.

 58. Or switch out your beef patty for a veggie burger.

 59. Replace a wrap with two low-carb whole-wheat slices of bread.

 60. A serving of Snapple Lemon Iced Tea is 100 calories.
 Brewed, unsweetened iced tea is 0.

 61. Skip the croutons in your salad.
-At about 10 calories apiece, we stack on at least 10 per salad.
+They’re about 10 calories a piece, which adds up quickly.

 62. Instead of a three-ounce serving of steak, try a three-ounce serving of salmon instead.
 Plus, you’ll get a good dose of heart-healthy omega 3s.